jmou2/PaviaProteinDesign/Final_project/README.md

 You may make 3-4 slides and/or PyMol scenes.

 To make a scene, type `scene scene_name, store` in PyMol and an icon called `scene_name` will be created on the bottom left.
 This scene stores the position, coloring, and visible portions of your PyMol session.
+You will also want to save your pymol session: "save" --> "save session as" .
+This will create a `.pse` file that you can open in PyMol.